Lush rainforests, stunning mountain peaks and a thriving economy with ample jobs are just a few of the many reasons to live in Washington State.

 Real estate market conditions

-The real estate market in Washington has been red hot for a while, but things are starting to cool off from their pandemic highs.
-The number of homes sold above asking price has dropped by nearly 25 points since last year, and the number of houses that dropped in price was up by 22 points.
+The real estate market in Washington was red hot for a while, but things are starting to cool off from their post-pandemic highs.
+In November 2023, 25.2% of homes in Washington sold above list price, and the number of houses that dropped in price was down by 8.5% YOY

 Home prices